Amtrak Floridain

 On-Time Performance of the Amtrak Floridian

-Traveling by train can be a wonderfully relaxing experience, though sometimes a delay may pop up, particularly on long-distance routes such as the Amtrak Floridian.
+Traveling by train can be a wonderfully relaxing experience, although sometimes delays may occur, particularly on long-distance routes such as the Amtrak Floridian.
 Here’s a quick look at the latest stats for this train:

 If you’re planning a trip, I recommend building flexibility into your schedule to accommodate potential delays.